 Most people don’t need surgery for anal cancer, especially if it is detected early.
 But if you do need surgery, your surgeon will explain your options and what to expect.
 Surgical and nonsurgical treatments for anal cancer include:

 For most people with anal squamous cell carcinoma, chemoradiation therapy — radiation and chemotherapy at the same time — is the primary treatment.
 Radiation uses strong X-rays to destroy cancer cells.
 Chemotherapy medications make cells more susceptible to destruction by radiation.
-Read more about chemotherapy for anal cancer.

 This type of surgery removes only the tumor and a small area around the tumor.
 It leaves the anal canal and the anal sphincter intact.
 After you recover, you’ll usually be able to move your bowels as you did before treatment.

 Some people need additional radiation therapy after surgery.
 Specialized GI radiation oncologists use the most advanced forms of radiation therapy to shape radiation beams to the tumor.
 This technique minimizes your exposure to the high-powered radiation beams.
 Read more about radiation oncology.

 Abdominoperineal resection (APR)

 This extensive surgery removes the anus and the rectum (the tube that collects waste before it leaves your body).
 Your surgeon may recommend this procedure if no other treatment is appropriate.